 A year later, that threat became concrete with the 3 September 2017 arrest of Kem Sokha, the CRNP leader, on accusation of 'treason' for colluding with the USA, an escalation of hostile actions both against the opposition and of the Prime Minister's antagonism towards the USA.

-Just before the June 17 local elections, the Ministry of Interior put in place guidelines for media coverage that included bans on news that affected 'public order' or cause 'fear of violence', among others.
+Just before the June 2017 local elections, the Ministry of Interior put in place guidelines for media coverage that included bans on news that affected 'public order' or cause 'fear of violence', among others.
 The Committee to Protect Journalists described the edict as 'intrusive, vague and threatening'.
-It is highly likely that similar restraints on the media will be in place for the July 2018 general election.
+Similar restraints on the media were put in place ahead of the July 2018 general election, including a ministerial order issued in June 2018, which imposes draconian restrictions on social media users.
+The order prohibits the sharing of content that the government vaguely defines as causing 'incitement' and 'undermining social solidarity'.

-Despite the CPP's victory in the polls, pressure on the press hardened.
+Despite the CPP's victory in the 2017 polls, pressure on the press hardened.
 Between August and September 2017 at least 30 media outlets were shut down or taken off air.
 Among them was the English-language Cambodia Daily, which was forced to shut down on 3 September 2017 after being ordered to pay US$ 6.3 million in years of back taxes, an 'astronomical' figure disputed by the paper.
 Although with only a small circulation, the newspaper was admired for its coverage of sensitive issues such as corruption and land rights.
 Then, on 12 September, the US-funded Radio Free Asia (RFA) was forced to suspend operations in Cambodia under what it described as a 'relentless crackdown on independent voices'.
 Radio stations that broadcast RFA and Voice of America content were also taken off air, accused of 'overselling' the two US funded broadcasters, among other alleged breaches of licensing regulations.
 The government disputed that the closures were politically motivated, a claim belied by Information Minister Khieu Kanharith describing the director of one of the closed stations, Voice of Democracy, as a 'traitor' for accepting foreign donations.
+Press freedom took a further hit in May 2018, when Cambodia's last independent newspaper, The Phnom Penh Post, was sold under murky circumstances.
+Soon after the sale was completed, the new owner began to censor content and attack the newspaper's journalists in print; 13 staff were forced to resign and the editor-in-chief was fired.
+In the days leading up to the July 2018 general election, the authorities blocked 17 major online news outlets, including Cambodian Center for Independent Media's Voice of Democracy (VOD), Voice of America (VOA Khmer service), Radio Free Asia (RFA Khmer service) and the Phnom Penh Post newspaper.

 Rights activists imprisoned and attacked